opsschool/curriculum/loadbalancing_101.rst

 * Most often used to load balance between geographical dispersed data centers.
-* Generally has health check mechanisms similar to load balancers which are used to return an IP address (as part of the DNS lookup) of a host that is currently able to service the request.
+* Generally has health check mechanisms similar to load balancers which are used to return an IP address (as part of the DNS lookup) of a host that is currently available to service the request.
 * Conceptually provides coarse-grained round robin and affinity balancing algorithms by setting the time to live (TTL) of the DNS lookup for an appropriate duration.